 Invest time in goal-setting

 I like to think of goal-setting as a road map that will guide you and your students throughout the year.
 Goal-setting can be a transformative process that will keep students engaged and motivated in their training.
 It is important that students have clear and specific goals for dance technique, artistry, and their overall well-being, as well as an action plan and timeline for achieving these goals.
 The Holistic Guide to Goal-Setting for Dancers will help you easily build goal-setting into your back-to-dance lesson plans.

 Goal-setting can also be a powerful tool for dance teachers and choreographers!
 It can be easy to let our own personal development start to stagnate as we focus on helping our students grow.
 Setting some goals for your career, creativity, and personal life can keep you motivated and help prevent burnout later in the season.
 This blog post features tips on setting and achieving goals that are applicable for your students and yourself!

 Commit to caring for yourself

 Teaching dance is a profession like no other.
 Our passion for the art form and our dedication to our students can easily start to overwhelm our lives outside the studio.
 Of course, it important to be committed to your craft and your dance community.
 But it is equally important to avoid the kind of stress that can lead to burnout.
 This year, make a commitment to build meaningful self-care into your back-to-dance routine.
-Some ideas can be found in this blog post and this one too.
+Some ideas can be found in this blog post, and you use The Holistic Dance Teacher Guide to Creating a Self-Care Plan (free download!) to help you commit to your self-care goals all year long.
 You can also join us in The Holistic Dance Teacher group on Facebook for daily inspiration and advice on caring for yourself as you care for your dancers!